- DTP Success Team

 Rock Cycle

-The rock cycle is how rocks are created, destroyed, and reformed.
+The rock cycle describes how rocks are created, destroyed, and reformed.

 Plate tectonics is the scientific study of the movement and behavior of Earth's lithospheric plates.

-Earthquakes happen when plates collide or grind against each other.
+Earthquakes occur when plates collide or grind against each other, releasing energy as seismic waves.

 2. Surface Processes